To help explain the detail of the regeneration plans, we’ve created a list of frequently asked questions. These will be updated regularly.

 What’s happening to the Community Centre?

 We have worked with the local community to understand their views about the new Blackbird Leys Community Centre and the public space surrounding it.
+The community centre is under construction.

 How much parking will there be?